legal resources necessary to hold negligent facilities accountable.

-If so, contact a South Carolina nursing home abuse lawyer at Nursing Home Law Center today for a free case review so we can get your family the compensation you deserve.
+If so, contact a South Carolina nursing home abuse attorney at Nursing Home Law Center today for a free case review so we can get your family the compensation you deserve.

 A study by the federal Centers for Medicare and Medicaid Services found that nearly one-third of the state's 190 nursing facilities provided "below average" care to their residents after investigators identified serious violations and deficiencies.

 Read more about specific South Carolina assisted living facility safety violations here.

 You must act if you witness your loved one or others being abused or suspect abuse in a South Carolina nursing home facility.